public-account-7/skidware/plugins/docs.md

 end)
 ```

----

-## Notes

-* Some features depend on executor support
-* Always check if `skidware` exists before using
-* Avoid spamming `BuyItem` to prevent issues
-* UI elements return objects that can be chained

----

-## Tips

 * Use clear names for UI elements
 * Cache values if used frequently
 * Keep plugins lightweight for performance